roshanis/10kings/chapter2_alauddin_khilji_final.md

 Then Saldi invaded.
 Zafar Khan destroyed him so completely the survivors carried tales of the invincible Indian general back to Samarkand.
 After that humiliation, Duwa Khan sent Qutlugh Khwaja with orders to take Delhi or die trying.

 By 1299, I'd finally earned enough trust to command horse archers.
 The Battle of Kili was my first time fighting against Mongol cavalry instead of alongside them.
-I provided covering fire for Zafar Khan's final charge.
+I rode the right flank, tasked with providing covering fire for Zafar Khan's final charge.

 The dust at Kili was the worst I'd ever experienced.
-Horse hooves churning dry earth into choking clouds that turned noon into twilight.
-You couldn't see more than twenty feet, could barely breathe without a cloth wrapped around your face.
-Which meant the Mongols couldn't execute their famous feigned retreats, they couldn't see well enough to coordinate them.
-Alauddin had checked weather patterns for a week before choosing his battle site.
+Thousands of hooves churned the dry earth into a choking brown fog that turned noon into twilight and hid whole regiments from view.
+Grit rasped between teeth and under eyelids.
+The air tasted of dust and sweat and the sour reek of panicked horses.
+You could not see more than twenty feet ahead, could barely breathe without a cloth wrapped around your face.
+Which meant the Mongols could not execute their famous feigned retreats; they could not see well enough to coordinate them.
+Alauddin had checked weather patterns for a week before choosing his ground.
 Even the dust was strategic.

+We fired blind into that murk, loosing from composite bows by sound and instinct, aiming at the thunder of hooves and the flashes of movement that might be lamellar armor catching stray light.
+Our arrows hissed away into the gloom and came back to us only as the distant thuds of bodies hitting the ground.

-I was loosing arrows blind into that brown fog, aiming by sound and instinct, when I heard a distinctive Mongol war cry I'd grown up with.
-My hands hesitated for just a heartbeat.
+Then, through a momentary tear in the dust, I heard a war cry I had grown up with, the high, ululating shout of my own tribe.
+My hands hesitated for a heartbeat on the bowstring.

-Then I saw him, a Mongol rider emerging from the dust, his mount stumbling.
-The arrow I'd just loosed had struck true.
-He fell, and his horse careened past our lines.
-For one terrible moment, I saw his face clearly.
+A rider burst out of the fog toward me, his pony stumbling, chest already slick with dark blood where one of our shafts had found it.
+The arrow I had just loosed had gone through the man's cuirass at an angle and lodged under his arm.
+He toppled, and his horse, eyes rolling white, careened past our line.
+For one terrible moment, as he fell, I saw his face clearly.

 Temur.
 My cousin.
 Son of my uncle Bataar.
 We had learned to ride together as children on the steppes before my family fled westward.